Sonico98/allmytoes.yazi/README.md

 ### Fast

 Once generated, yazi will display the largest thumbnail directly the next time you use it.
 It works just like how the default previewer caches images, but in a multi-application compatible way, and persistent across reboots by default.
-In my limited, not benchmarked tests, I could notice faster image previews in directories containing multiple large images using allmytoes than with the default previewer.